giwankim/til/tdd/four-stages-of-tdd.md

 - Only One Rule: always start with a failing test
 - Goal: reduce the cost of defects by reducing the time to discover them
 - Don't need to change anything else about your practice
-- When bug rates go down, begin to notice other things that are not quite right when write test first...
+- When bug rates go down, begin to notice other things that are not quite right when writing test first...

 ### Stage 2: Test-Driven Development

 - Bottleneck: **design**
 - One More Technique: refactoring
 - Reduce the cost of changing the design as the needs change
-- Avoid throw large sections away to rewrite them
+- Avoid throwing large sections away to rewrite them
 - Avoid feeling imprisoned by past design decisions

 ### Stage 3: Predictability